Skip to Content

 The tram in Christchurch is a great activity along your New Zealand South Island itinerary!

-For most of you who come to visit New Zealand’s South Island your port of entry will be Christchurch.
+For most who come to visit New Zealand’s South Island, the port of entry will be Christchurch.
 It’s not only the South Islands’ largest city but it’s also home to an international airport.

 In recent years, Christchurch has begun to make a comeback after the devastating 2011 earthquake that crippled the city.